 Pullup enable bits for each input pin control whether on-chip pullup devices are enabled whenever the pin is acting as an input even if it is being controlled by an on-chip peripheral module.
 When the PTD3, PTD2, and PTG4 pins are controlled by the KBI module and are configured for rising-edge/high-level sensitivity, the pullup enable control bits enable pulldown devices rather than pullup devices.
-Similarly, when IRQ is configured as the IRQ input and is set to detect rising edges, the pullup enable control bit enables a pulldown device rather than a pullup device.
+Similarly, when IRQ is configured as the IRQ input and is set to detect rising edges, the pullup enable control bit enables a pulldown device.